| In some states, couples can become legally married by living together for a

 agree to live together as man and wife, and must consummate the agreement.

-Hawaii law does not provide for a common-law marriage.
+HAWAIIHawaii law does not provide for a common-law marriage.
 HRS �572-1.
-IDAHO

 consent of the parties by itself will not constitute a valid marriage.
 The parties must have